notxart/dotfiles-template/README.md

         chmod u+x install.sh
         ./install.sh
         ```

+        > [!NOTE]
+        > **Starship Installation**: The script prioritizes installing starship via your system's package manager.
+If your distribution is older (e.g., Debian 12, Ubuntu 24.04) and does not include Starship in its repositories, the script will automatically fallback to the official Starship installer script.
+No manual action is required.

     The script will:
     1. Install necessary dependencies (starship, fzf, zoxide, etc.) via your system's package manager.